 If you employ the Debtor named in the notice of garnishment, you must fill out and return this Wage Exemption Calculation form.
-Each time you pay the Debtor for wages accruing on or before the date you received the notice of garnishment you must fill out and send a Wage Exemption Calculation form.
+A Wage Exemption Calculation form must be sent with the first payment you make under the notice.
+You must also fill out and return a Wage Exemption Calculation form with a subsequent payment any time the initial calculation changes.